 This was a truly earth shattering moment for me.
 I was walking around Epcot, near the China pavilion, when suddenly I saw something metallic glint in the sun, and a trail of something white behind it, lifting straight up towards the sky… it took me about a second to realize what it must be.

 I was amazed, and dumb struck (practically immobile) … I could not speak.
-Seriously… I started pointing up at the sky, could NOT get a word out of my mouth and making these weird moaning noises instead (people initially thought I was mad).
-When no one paid attention I starting poking men who were walking by (Fathers with kids) and pointing at the sky.
+Seriously… I started pointing up at the sky, could NOT get a word out of my mouth and was making these weird moaning noises instead (people who saw me initially thought I was mad).
+When no one paid attention I started poking men who were walking by (Fathers with kids) and pointing at the sky.

 One of them finally said, “What, what am I supposed to be looking ….
 OH SHIT!
 It’s a ROCKET!”
-And this finally got the attention of the other people who were looking at me like I was a mad woman.
+And this finally redirected the attention of the other people who were staring at me like I was a mad woman.

 Only after the shock and awe subsided and my voice and wits returned to me — after we had all congratulated ourselves, all bonding in the enormity of the moment in a communion of “THAT WAS SO FUCKING COOL!!!!”… did I finally remember to pull out my camera… hence the lousy photo of the smoke as it was already beginning to be pushed around by the winds — it had been a perfectly straight line.

-….. and I for one was completely overcome with my emotions for at least the next half hour.
+….. and I for one was completely overcome by my emotions for at least the next half hour.

-One interesting thing was that it seemed to be the only woman who gave a shit.
-All the guys who passed (who weren’t locals and hence accustomed to the site) stopped and stared, but I noticed that women seemed more annoyed by their husbands being distracted from being at Disney than interested in what was happening in front of them.
-Not one of them was like, “teaching moment for my kids,” … that seemed to be left to the men.
+One interesting thing was, I seemed to be the only woman who gave a shit.
+All the guys who passed (who weren’t locals and hence accustomed to the site) stopped and stared, but I noticed that women seemed more than annoyed by their husbands being distracted from “being at Disney” than interested in what was happening in the sky above.
+That and I noted not one of the moms was even like, “Hey!
+Teaching moment for my kids, let’s talk science” … nope, that seemed to be left to the men.